ThomasJFinn/ThomasJFinn.github.io/_pages/about.md

 🔬 My research uses probabilistic techniques to understand phenomena in random systems.

-🤖 I have a strong interest AI safety and ensuring advances in machine learning benefits humanity.
+🤖 I have a strong interest deep, learning, AI safety and ensuring advances in machine learning benefits humanity.

 # Overview